WeeCasa Is Your Basecamp To The Rockies, And A Full Nature Experience

 Other Events – In addition, there are sporadic community concerts and dances throughout the year, including weekly summer concerts in Sandstone Park and occasionally at Lyons High School.
 The Red Rock Ramblers, founded by the LaVerne Johnson family and friends, began square dancing in Lyons in 1958 and offer dances every Saturday during the summer.

 Jump in the cold ice melt waters of the Saint Vrain river located on the WeeCasa property.

-Kayaking – Lyons Playpark is being rebuilt after the flood in 2013 and will be better than ever by Spring of 2016.
+Kayaking – Lyons Playpark is being rebuilt after the flood in 2013 and will be better than ever.